 - Flexible rotary systems can navigate through the ductwork’s turns and drops

-- Cleans better than both air reverse balls and air whips
+- Cleans better than both air guns and air whips

-- The brush can wear out over time and needs to be replaced
+- The brush wears out and must be replaced regularly

 How to buy a Portable Vacuum Unit

 A portable vacuum is the most sensible solution for companies that clean small and medium sized HVAC systems.
 It is cheaper and more convenient than a truck-mounted machine.
-It also gets as close to ductwork as possible.
+It can also get as close to ductwork as possible.

 With so many brands and models, it can be challenging to choose a portable vacuum for air duct cleaning.
-Considering the features below, will give you the best chance of purchasing the right unit.
+Considering the features below carefully will give you the best chance of landing the right unit.

 Former clients have expressed satisfaction in the reliability of their equipment.
 As reviews further indicate, customers are delighted with the value that the equipment has added to their duct cleaning businesses.